balena-io-modules/ts-types/README.md

 ### Publishing

-Use `lerna publish` to publih all the packages with unrfeleased changes.
+Use `lerna publish` to publish all the packages with unreleased changes.

 **One tricky part** is that we want the typings version to exactly match the version of the original package.
+It has two implications:
+1) DO NOT manually set the version in the package.json files,
-So when having the intractive lerna menu for the version selection please pick the custom option and provide the version by hand.
+2) When having the intractive lerna menu for the version selection please pick the custom option and provide the version by hand.

 ## Conventions